SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise3.md

 ## Review what was done

 Before we see everything in action, let's review what has been done.
-With the Steeltoe Entity Framework Core package added, we created a definition of a database context and list item.
+With the Steeltoe EFCore package added, we created a definition of a database context and list item.
 Then we registered them at startup in the dependency injection container.
-Instead of bringing in the typical SqlClient packages to help define things, we used `Steeltoe.Connectors.EntityFrameworkCore.SqlServer`.
+Instead of bringing in the typical SqlClient packages to help define things, we used `Steeltoe.Connector.SqlServer.EFCore`.
 This package not only has all the needed sub-packages included, but also introduces another way of configuring server settings.
-To learn more about what values can be customized, [have a look at the docs](/api/v4/connectors/microsoft-sql-server.html).
+To learn more about what values can be customized, [have a look at the docs](/api/v3/connectors/microsoft-sql-server.html).
 In our example, we're using the default port of `1433` and a server name of `localhost`.
-If you wanted the app to connect to a SQL database hosted elsewhere you could provide different values, or rely on built-in support for [service bindings](/api/v4/connectors/usage.md#cloud-foundry).
+If you wanted the app to connect to a SQL database hosted elsewhere you could provide different values, or rely on built-in support for [service bindings](/api/v3/connectors/usage.md#cloud-foundry).
 Also, we've provided the required credentials and server name in `appsettings.json`.
 The database name will be derived from our ToDo database context.
 The key is to give the Steeltoe connector a valid healthy connection to a SQL instance, it will do the rest.

 ## Run the application